ericoporto/ags-manual-wiki/ContactingTheDevelopers.md

 -   If you are getting lock-ups or techno-garbage printouts, please try to give a situation which causes the problem.
-For instance, if you notice that it only happens on certain screens, or only if there is an object, etc then please state that - it makes replying a lot easier and faster.
+For instance, if you notice that it only happens on certain screens, or only if there is an object, etc. then please state that - it makes replying a lot easier and faster.

 Whatever the problem, if you can't solve it then post to the Technical